mintymatt/Critical-CSS-Tool/README.md

 1. Set target in `gulpfile.js`
 2. Define desired views.
 3. Download the target's CSS files.
 Command: `gulp download`
 4. Generate Critical CSS.
-Command: `gulp critical`
+Command: `gulp generate`
 5. (Optional) Minify Critical CSS.
 Command: `gulp minify`

 Note that if your target is remote, you will need a connection throughout the proccess.